Blendify/blender-manual/trunk/blender_docs/manual/interface/controls/templates/list_presets.rst

          Sort objects in ascending or descending order.
 This also applies to alphabetical sorting, if selected.

-One the right of the list view are additional buttons:
+On the right of the list view are additional buttons:

 Add ``+``
    Adds a new item.